invernizzi/luca-on-the-web/source/blog/articles/2014-11-21-codility-beta-challenge-number-of-disc-intersections.html.markdown

 Ah, now it’s much easier to count the intersections.
 Also, it is easy to code.

-Here’s the [solution](https://codility.com/demo/results/demoR7AE23-S6Z/), which passes all tests for correctess and complexity:
+Here’s the [solution](https://codility.com/demo/results/demoR7AE23-S6Z/), which passes all tests for correctness and complexity:

 * First, we create an array of "events", where an event is a disk start point or end point.
 We tag each event with +1 (for the beginning of a disk), or -1 (for its end).
 * Then, we sort the array of events, making sure that the start of a disk in a particular point P comes before the end of any disk at P. This is because we have to consider that two disk intersect if they are barely tangent, per the problem statement.